Build Vs Buy A Site Search Solution – Part II

 - Investment of time, capital, and manpower in non-core competency (product)

 - Inability to evolve the solution with changing technology and business needs

 - Opportunity Cost involved for the time your search solution is not live

 Once you have the search tech stack up and running, you would need data servers to host and manage the data (TBs of it).
 This would be an ongoing expense and as your system evolves, the need and expense for servers will both keep rising.
 Data alone is not enough.
 You need to convert this data into meaningful information and useful business insights that can make your search solution efficient.
 It would need AI and ML models and algorithms in place that can automate the most complex part of the site search solution.
 This is humanizing your search solution.
 The ability to show contextually relevant search results to shoppers (or products shoppers are most likely to buy) is built over time.
 It is intelligence that is gathered and put to use on the go.
 It would need resources in terms of developers, and analysts to build and manage this system.
 The seamless running of this system is key to ensuring that your Site Search works just fine.
 Great that you have AI and ML models ready to power your site search solution.
 However, to utilize these features, your eCommerce site needs to have site search features available and integrated.
 These features are listed below.
 You will be required to build all these features so that your AI and ML models can play the role they are built for.
 Some other allied tasks include:

 - Upload of the product catalog to the system

 - Setting up the analytics so that data points can be gathered across the shopping journey

 - Validation and testing of the overall system

-These tasks (1-6) will also be helpful in making a choice between various competing vendors offering you the Site Search solution. (in case you are opting for the buy option)
+These tasks (1-6) will also help you make a choice between various competing vendors offering you the Site Search solution. (in case you are opting for the buy option).